 The Disciple’s Question (24:1-3)

 The Olivet Discourse is Jesus’ answer to this question.
 But in asking it the disciples have one thing in mind, while in answering it Jesus has another.
-The disciples are thinking of a single coming in the near future, when Jesus, acting in God’s power, will bring the present evil age to a close in judgment and usher in the Kingdom.
+The disciples, like the John the Baptizer, are thinking of a single coming in the near future, when Jesus, acting in God’s power, will bring the present evil age to a close in judgment and usher in the eternal Kingdom of God (Matt.
+3:7-12).

 However, with the benefit of biblical hindsight, we know better.
 We know that Jesus is thinking of two comings, separated by at least two millennia; two distinct comings, yet united by one common character and purpose.
 The first coming is providential, at the hand of the Roman general Titus, a coming that will destroy Jerusalem and seal the abolition of the Jewish theocracy (Mark 11:12-14).
 The second is a supernatural coming at the hand of the glorified Christ, a coming that will destroy the present world system and bring in the age to come.

 He did so.
-The result was yet another Kingdom prophecy characterized by prophetic perspective (or blending; foreshortening).
-We have spoken of this earlier.
-Prophetic perspective appears when the Holy Spirit refers to two or even three historical events, widely separated in time, yet blended into a single prophecy, since the events in view share a common character.
-As we saw, this pattern is especially prominent in certain OT prophecies of the Day of the LORD, where the prophets spoke not only of an imminent local judgment (whether on Israel or the nations), but also of a final global judgment (Isaiah 2:5-22, 13:1ff; Joel 2:1-20; Zephaniah 1:1ff).
+The result was yet another Kingdom prophecy characterized by prophetic perspective (blending, foreshortening).
+We have spoken of this before.
+Prophetic perspective occurs when the Holy Spirit refers to two or even three historical events, widely separated in time, yet blended into a single prophecy, since the events in view share a common character.
+As we saw, this pattern is especially prominent in certain OT prophecies of the Day of the LORD, where the prophets spoke not only of an imminent local judgment (whether on Israel or the nations), but also of a final global judgment (Is.
+2:5-22, 13:1ff; Joel 2:1-20; Zeph.
+1:1ff).

-Verses 4-28 give us the signs of the Lord’s twofold Coming.
+Verses 4-28 give us the signs of the Lord’s twofold coming.
 Here, a notable progression is evident.
 Verses 4-8 tell of “the beginning of the birth pains.”
-All throughout the Church era, the world will experience false Christs (5), wars, rumors of war (6), famines, earthquakes (7), and pestilence (Luke 21:11).
+All throughout the Era of Gospel Proclamation the world will experience them: false Christs (5), wars, rumors of war (6), famines, earthquakes (7), and pestilence (Luke 21:11).
 These are indeed signs of the final judgment to come, and also of the new world that is sure to be born after it.
-They are not, however, signs that the end—or the birth—is imminent, “right at the door.”
-To the contrary, they are signs that the end and the birth have not yet come (Mark 13:7).
+They are not, however, signs that the end—or the birth—is imminent; that it is “right at the door.”
+On the contrary, they are signs that the end and the birth have not yet come (Mark 13:7).
 Therefore, when the saints see them, they are not be deceived, overly excited, or discouraged; rather, they are to stay busy!

-In verses 9-14, the eschatological labor pains intensify.
-Yes, in most cases the signs mentioned here were fulfilled among first century Christians living in Palestine.
-However, in this section the accent begins to fall on the middle and later portions of the Church era.
+In verses 9-14 the eschatological labor pains intensify.
+Yes, in most cases the signs mentioned here were fulfilled among first century Christians living in Israel.
+However, in this section the accent begins to fall on the middle and later portions of the Era of Proclamation.
 They include persecution, martyrdom (9), apostasy (10), more—and more deceptive—false prophets (11), increasing lawlessness, corresponding lukewarmness (12), and—on a happier note—the universal proclamation of the Gospel, after which the end (i.e., the Consummation) will come (14).
-Happy is the man who endures to that end (13).
+Happy is the man who endures to that end (13).1

 With this great tribulation especially in view, the Lord now issues solemn warnings to all his followers (23-26).
-Do not be taken in by false Christs or false prophets, even if they can perform miracles (24-25).
-If anyone claims that the Christ is already upon the earth, do not believe it (23, 26).
+Don’t be taken in by false Christs or false prophets, even if they can perform miracles (24-25).
+If anyone claims that the Christ is already on the earth, do not believe him (23, 26).
 Always remember that the true Christ will descend from heaven, illuminating earth and sky like a lightning bolt on a stormy night (27-28).
-On that day, do not be found as vultures gathered upon a dead carcass; that is, do not be found feasting on the religious rot of the Antichrist and his false prophets (28).
-Instead, be found looking up to heaven, always watching, always waiting—for Me (Luke 21:28)!
+When this happens, divine judgment—in part at the hand of the holy angels—will fall upon the spiritually dead in every place, even as eagles fall upon dead bodies wherever they may lie (v.
+28; Ezek.
+39:4; Matt.
+13:41-42; Luke 17:34-37; Rev. 19:17, 21).
+Let no saint be found among them.

 The Parousia (24:29-31)

 How exactly does our Lord depict the (unfolding of the) Parousia?
 It may not be possible to say with certitude.
-Nevertheless, honoring these verses as his seminal teaching on this subject, and supplementing them with further NT revelation found in parallel passages, I would offer the following as a likely scenario.
+Nevertheless, honoring these verses as his seminal teaching on this subject, and supplementing them with further NT revelation on the Parousia found in parallel passages, I would offer the following as a likely scenario:

-Bringing his parable to a close, the Lord solemnly pledges: “I tell you the truth: This generation will by no means pass away till all these things have taken place.
-Heaven and earth will pass away, but my words will never pass away (34)” This verse is quite difficult and has therefore generated a host of different interpretations.
-I will briefly share my own.
+Having thus outlined the remaining years of Salvation History, the Lord now solemnly pledges: “I tell you the truth: This generation will by no means pass away till all these things have taken place.
+Heaven and earth will pass away, but my words will never pass away” (Matt.
+24:34-35).
+These verses are quite difficult, and have therefore generated a host of interpretations, some of which I will touch on before briefly sharing my present view.

 A Day Unknown and Unexpected (36-44; Luke 17:26-27)

-Here, the exhortations begin.
+Here the exhortations begin.
 In essence, they come to this: stay awake (24:36-25:13) and stay busy (25:14-30).
 In this section, the emphasis is on staying awake.
 Why must the disciples always keep alert?
 Jesus gives two main reasons.
 First, no one—not even the Son himself (at least in the state of his humiliation)—knows the day or hour of his Parousia (36).
 By God’s good decree, the saints do not know the exact time of his coming, in order that they may be ready at all times for his coming.
-Secondly, as it was prior to the Flood, so it will be prior to the Parousia: People will be spiritually asleep, conducting business as usual, unaware of the disaster that looms (37-42).
-In such an environment, it will be all too easy for believers to fall asleep as well (Luke 18:8).
+And secondly, as it was prior to the Flood, so it will be prior to the Parousia: People will be spiritually asleep, conducting business as usual, unaware of the disaster that looms on the horizon (37-42).
+In such an environment it will be all too easy for believers to fall asleep as well (Luke 18:8).
 Ominously, the Lord warns that if certain people had known the hour of his coming, they would have prepared themselves, so disastrous were the results of that visitation.
-Let no saint be among them; let every saint stay awake (43-44).
+Let no saint be found among them; let every saint stay awake (43-44).

 Three Parables of the Judgment (24:45-25:30)